Get The Top News In Search

 The searcher may have an opportunity to opt-in or opt-out of programs or features that may collect such information about the searcher (such as information about a searcher’s preferences, a searcher’s contributions to social content providers, searcher’s devices, etc.).
-That information about the searcher may be anonymized before being stored as searcher profile data.
+That information about the searcher may become anonymized and then stored as searcher profile data.

 Search results and query suggestions may also be further refined using social graph data.
 A social graph can reflect social relationships between different searchers.

 Two searchers may have identified each other as acquaintances, friends, or colleagues.
 A social graph may capture the relationship.
-That social graph data can be used to indicate that a searcher may be more or less interested in a search result or query suggestion.
-For example, if a member of the searcher’s social graph makes available information indicating that he is currently at a particular restaurant, the predictive results component may determine that the searcher is more likely to be interested in a resource referencing that restaurant.
+That social graph data can indicate that a searcher may be more or less interested in a search result or query suggestion.
+For example, if a member of the searcher’s social graph makes available information indicating that he is currently at a particular restaurant, the predictive results component may determine that the searcher is more likely to have an interest in a resource referencing that restaurant.
 A searcher is also more likely to be interested in topics of interest to other members of the searcher’s social graph.

-Similarly, if a member of the searcher’s social graph highly rates a restaurant, film, or other activity or experience, the predictive results component may determine that the searcher is more likely to be interested in a resource referencing that restaurant, film, activity, or experience.
+Similarly, if a member of the searcher’s social graph highly rates a restaurant, film, or other activity or experience, the predictive results component may determine that the searcher is more likely to have an interest in a resource referencing that restaurant film, activity, or experience.

 The search system can provide a list of categories that are likely to interest the searcher.

-The categories can be identified based on the searcher profile data, the query logs, the social graph data, and the location data.
-For example, if a searcher is located in Wrigleyville, Ill., the searcher may be presented with a baseball category.
+The categories can be from the searcher profile data, the query logs, the social graph data, and the location data.
+For example, if a searcher is in Wrigleyville, Ill., the searcher may get a baseball category.
 The searcher’s profile may also provide information about categories.
-For example, if the searcher has an interest in movies, a cinema category may be presented.
+For example, if the searcher is interested in movies, a cinema category may go to them.

-Categories can also be identified from search results and predictive query terms.
-In addition, categories can be derived from keywords associated with resources that are associated with locations near the mobile device.
+Categories can also be from search results and predictive query terms.
+In addition, categories can build on keywords associated with resources associated with locations near the mobile device.